Roma Balzer

 Ngāti Ranginui, Ngāi Te Rangi, Raukawa, Te Arawa

 Roma Balzer CNZM has dedicated over 40 years to working in family violence interventions, primarily in strategy roles.
-Throughout her career, she has collaborated with various individuals, organisations and government departments to elevate battered women's and their children's status.
+Throughout her career, she has collaborated with various individuals, organisations and government departments to elevate the status of battered women and their children.

 While largely dismantled today, one of Roma's proudest innovations was parallel development across the movement.
 Māori were recognised as tangata whenua, with the right to Māori-centric approaches to developments by and for Māori.
 Within this structure, tauiwi had an important place, where non-Māori also had the right to develop by and for their respective cultures of origin.
 This co-development model also challenged pākehā to identify and address the systemic racism within their communities.